travigd/documentation/projections/projections-config.md

 # Config

-With the release of Event Store 4.0.2, we have included a new set of options for fine-tuning projections.
+Event Store version 4.0.2, included a new set of options for fine-tuning projections.
 By changing these settings, you can lessen the amount of pressure projections put on an Event Store node or improve projection performance.
-You can change these settings should on a case-by-case basis, and only in cases where you see improvements.
+You can change these settings on a case-by-case basis, and monitor potential improvements.

 ## Emit options